West has adopted devious strategy to engage India in anti-China games: Lavrov

 He accused Western powers of presenting their positions and initiatives to world as the only correct ones.
 The West is also trying to restore the unipolar world order, but poles such as Russia and China are unlikely to be subordinate to it.

-India is currently an object of the Western countries' persisted aggressive and devious policy as they are trying to engage it in anti China games.
+India is currently an object of the Western countries' persistent aggressive and devious policy as they are trying to engage it in anti-China games.
 Russia will promote a unifying mechanism and the G20 is the only mechanism outside the UN Security Council where it is still possible to come to terms based on a balance of interests.